Skip to content

 Validate view_cls.spec on a standalone selector view.

-No-op when spec is unset or carries no selector (the spec then means "use vanilla DRF" and there is nothing to validate).
+No-op when spec is unset (the spec then means "use vanilla DRF" and there is nothing to validate). expected_kind is the kind the view is shaped for (LIST for :class:SelectorListView, RETRIEVE for :class:SelectorRetrieveView); a spec whose kind does not match fails fast at as_view() time.